1914 Poplar by-election: Campaign

 The Unionist campaign was given a boost by the Conservative by-election victory in nearby Bethnal Green South West declared the day before polling day.

 Result

+Alfred William Yeo held the seat for the Liberal Party with a much reduced majority.

 Aftermath

 A General Election was due to take place by the end of 1915.
 By the autumn of 1914, the following candidates had been adopted to contest that election.
 Due to the outbreak of war, the election never took place.